the-one-true-tony/alt-rx/README.md

 bluebird.promisifyAll(redis.RedisClient.prototype);
 ```

-Then we could create a recursive looping function that will chain the promises until our desired outcome has been reached.
+Then we use a recursive looping function that will chain the promises until our desired outcome has been reached.

 ```
 let searchLoop = (start, loop = true) => {